 US companies commonly outsource to Mexico, as well as to many other destinations in Central and South America including Argentina, Brazil, and El Salvador.

 In Europe, nearshoring relationships often form between Western European and Eastern European companies.
 Common nearshoring destinations include Ukraine, Poland, Hungary, Romania, Bulgaria, and the Baltic states.

-Both offshoring and nearshoring have their stronger and weaker points.
+Offshoring, Nearshoring and Onshoring have their strong and weak points.
 Let’s take a closer look at each of them to help you figure out which model will work best for your business.

 Offshoring Pros and Cons

 Offshoring works best for: